 And I just got another email from him.

 “Will Zero to Launch work” sounds an awful lot like a “prove it” email, doesn’t it?

-Even when you get as advanced as Ramit Sethi and his team, the fundamentals work.
+The fundamentals work even when you get as advanced as Ramit Sethi and his team.
 A welcome email series with 6 emails is a great foundation to start from.